lucascco/stencil-text-skeleton-loader-react/README.md

 # stencil-text-skeleton-loader-react

-This is wrapper stencil-text-skeleton-loader for React.
+This is a wrapper of stencil-text-skeleton-loader for React.